devhub-tud/devhub/CONTRIBUTING.md

 ### Setting up your IDE
 *These steps were only tested for Eclipse and IntelliJ.*
-To succesfully run and test Devhub, a couple of steps should be followed to setup various dependencies and configurations.
+To successfully run and test Devhub, a couple of steps should be followed to setup various dependencies and configurations.

 1. Fork the Devhub repository.